blockco/21sh/README.md

-# minishell
+#21sh

-Minishell is a project at 42 US
+21sh is a project at 42 US

 Objectives:
   Reimplement a Unix shell from scratch